TyMill/julia_for_bioinformatics/README.md

 - `BioSequences_Example.jl`: Demonstrates how to read a DNA sequence from a FASTA file, perform operations on the sequence, search for a motif, and generate k-mer composition using the BioSequences package.
 - `BioStructures_Example.jl`: Demonstrates how to load a protein structure from a PDB file, calculate distances between atoms, and perform a structural alignment using the BioStructures package.
 - `PhyloNetworks_Example.jl`: Demonstrates how to load a phylogenetic tree from a Newick file, manipulate the tree, calculate tree statistics, and visualize the tree using the PhyloNetworks package.
+- `data_reader.jl`: shows how to use JuliaDB.jl to load and manipulate bioinformatics data stored in CSV files.
+It performs complex operations like joining, grouping, and calculating aggregate statistics

 To run an example script, you can use the `include` function in Julia, e.g., `include("examples/BioSequences_Example.jl")`.